natcap/invest/doc/api-docs/installing.rst

 Binary Dependencies
 -------------------

-InVEST itself depends only on python packages, but many of these packaged dependencies depend on low-level libraries or have complex build processes.
+InVEST itself depends only on python packages, but many of these package dependencies depend on low-level libraries or have complex build processes.
 Some of these packages (notably, numpy and scipy) have started to release precompiled binary packages of their own.
 Recently we have had success